glatard/brep/README.md

 A prototype distributed repository for Boutiques tools.

+Boutiques tool descriptors are in `tools`.
 A fresh clone of this repository will only contain symbolic links pointing to files in empty sub-directories under `submodules`.
-A few scripts are available to help work with sub-modules:
-* To get a descriptor: `./get.sh tools/<file>`
+* To fetch the content of a descriptor: `./get.sh tools/<file>`
 * To add a new Git repo and extract its Boutiques descriptors: `./add.sh <git_url>`